 It has to stop.

 According to MADD, children riding with a drunk driver are not only at risk because of the driver’s impairment, but also because drunk drivers are much less likely to use proper safety restraints, like child safety seats or seat belts.

 In fatal crashes, drunk drivers were found to have only properly restrained their children 18% of the time, while sober drivers did so 30.5% of the time.

 The release went on to say that MADD considers driving drunk with an underage child in the car to be child abuse and should be treated as such.

 However, individual state laws vary widely on this issue.

 Laws for children killed by drunk drivers

-Currently, 43 states have enacted laws that impose stricter punishments for those found guilty of driving drunk with a child in their vehicle.
+Currently, 48 states and the District of Columbia have enacted laws that impose stricter punishments for those found guilty of driving drunk with a child in their vehicle.